Experience the rugged, unspoiled beauty of Iwate's coastline

-Remnants of destruction
+Remnants of the earthquake

 North of Miyako, the district of Taro was heavily damaged by the 2011 tsunami.
-The Taro Kanko Hotel has been turned into a museum to commemorate the disaster.
+The Taro Kanko Hotel has been turned into a museum to memorialize the disaster.
 Four floors of this six-story hotel were destroyed by the waves.
 Tour guides are available on site, or you can explore the museum on your own.

 Halfway along the coast is Jodogahama Beach .
 In a sheltered inlet with calm water, it's a great place for swimming.
 The natural beauty of the beach framed by jutting rocks has been compared with the "Pure Land" or paradise of Buddhist belief.
 One of the most popular sites nearby is a vivid blue cave.
 Like the famed blue grotto of Capri, you can venture inside on a small fishing boat.